Gaussian Fluctuations and Free Energy Expansion for Coulomb Gases at Any Temperature: Main results

 In Section \ref{sec7} we prove the main CLT results of Theorems \ref{th2}, \ref{thlowt2}, \ref{th5} and \ref{thlowt3} and their corollaries. \\

 {\bf Acknowledgements:} This research was supported by NSF grant DMS-1700278 and the Simons Investigator program.
-I thank Thomas Lebl\'e and Gaultier Lambert for helpful comments, and Alice Guionnet and Karol Kozlowski for their careful reading.
+The author thanks Thomas Lebl\'e and Gaultier Lambert for helpful comments, and Alice Guionnet and Karol Kozlowski for their careful reading.